facebookresearch/ReAgent/README.md

 An agent may start with awful performance: the cart drops the pole immediately; when the space ship careens left, it tilts further; the walker can't take one step without falling.
 But with experience from exploration and failure, it learns.
 Soon enough, the agent is behaving in a way you never explicitly told it to, and is achieving the goals you implicitly set forth.
 It takes actions that optimize for the reward system you designed, often coming up with solutions and employing strategies you hadn't thought of.

 While historically, RL has been primarily used in the context of robotics and game-playing, it can be employed in a variety of problem spaces.
-At Facebook, we're working on using RL at scale: suggesting people you may know, notifying you about page updates, personalizing our video bitrate serving, and more.
+At Facebook, we're working on using RL at scale: suggesting people you may know, notifying you about fiend & page updates, optimizing our streaming video bitrate, and more.

 Advances in RL theory, including the advent of Deep Query Networks and Deep Actor-Critic models, allow us to use function approximation to approach problems with large state and action spaces.
-This project, called BlueWhale, contains Deep RL implementations built on [caffe2](http://caffe2.ai/).
-We provide support for running them inside [OpenAI Gym](gym.openai.com).
+This project, called BlueWhale, contains Deep RL implementations built on [PyTorch](http://pytorch.org/) and [caffe2](http://caffe2.ai/).
+Internally, we train these models on large databases of episodes, but externally we provide support for running BlueWhale inside [OpenAI Gym](gym.openai.com).
+BlueWhale is extremely fast and can train models with 10M+ parameters on billions of rows of data.

 # Requirements

-### Recommended: Anaconda
+### Python3 (recommended for mac: Anaconda)

+All of BlueWhale code depends on Python 3's type inference system.
 For mac users, we recommend using [Anaconda](https://www.continuum.io/downloads) instead of the system implementation of python.
 Install anaconda and verify you are using Anaconda's version of python before installing other dependencies: `which python` should yield an Anaconda path.

 ### Caffe2